awsdocs/amazon-redshift-developer-guide/doc_source/r_ALTER_TABLE.md

 A clause that renames a table \(or view\) to the value specified in *new\_name*\.
 The maximum table name length is 127 bytes; longer names are truncated to 127 bytes\.
 You can't rename a permanent table to a name that begins with '\#'\.
 A table name beginning with '\#' indicates a temporary table\.
 You can't rename an external table\.

+ALTER COLUMN *column\_name* TYPE *new\_data\_type*
+A clause that increases the size of a column defined as a VARCHAR data type\.
+Consider the following limitations:
++ You can’t alter a column with compression encodings BYTEDICT, RUNLENGTH, TEXT255, or TEXT32K\.
++ You can't alter columns with default values\.
++ You can't alter columns with UNIQUE, PRIMARY KEY, or FOREIGN KEY\.
++ You can't alter columns inside a multi\-statement block \(BEGIN\.\.\.END\)\.

 RENAME COLUMN *column\_name* TO *new\_name*
 A clause that renames a column to the value specified in *new\_name*\.
 The maximum column name length is 127 bytes; longer names are truncated to 127 bytes\.
 For more information about valid names, see [Names and Identifiers](r_names.md)\.